-If you have a ruptured Achilles tendon, instead of having surgery you may use a cast, splint, brace, walking boot, or other device that will keep your lower leg from moving (immobilization).
+If you have a ruptured Achilles tendon, instead of having surgery you may use a cast, splint, brace, walking boot, or other device that will keep your lower leg from moving.
+This is called immobilization.
 When immobilized over a period of months, the Achilles tendon can slowly reattach and heal.

 Things to think about

-Immobilization is a wise treatment choice for some people, but not for others.
-When deciding on treatment for an Achilles tendon rupture, consider your level of activity, your need for leg strength at home or at work, and your age and medical condition.
+Immobilization is a wise treatment choice for some people.
+For others, it may not be the best choice.
+When deciding on treatment for your tendon rupture, think about how active you are and how much leg strength you need at home or at work.
+Also consider your age and your overall health.

-Think about the following when deciding whether surgery or immobilization is best for you:
+Think about the following facts when you decide whether surgery or immobilization is best for you.

-- After immobilization, an Achilles tendon may be more likely to rupture again than it would be after surgical treatment.
-But if you are not physically active in sports, at home, or at work, then your risk of rerupturing the tendon is minimal, and immobilization may be sufficient treatment for your needs.
+- After immobilization, an Achilles tendon may be more likely to rupture again than it would be after surgery.
+But if you are not physically active in sports, at home, or at work, then your risk of rerupturing the tendon is low.
+In these cases, immobilization may be enough treatment for your needs.

 - After immobilization, your leg may be more likely to be weaker than after surgery.

-- The recovery period after immobilization is about the same (as long as 6 months) as after surgery.
+- The recovery time is about the same (as long as 6 months) with either choice.

-Immobilization is usually followed by a rehabilitation program, which may include stretching, exercising, and physical therapy.
+Immobilization is usually followed by a rehabilitation program.
+This may include stretching, exercising, and physical therapy.